Lionsberg/lionsberg-wiki/Lionsberg Platform.md

 4.  **Training and Capacity Building**: The Lionsberg Platform offers access to online courses, workshops, webinars, and other educational resources aimed at building the skills and knowledge needed to effectively address the Meta Crisis and contribute to the New Vision and Plan.
 These resources cater to various learning styles and levels of expertise, ensuring that everyone has the opportunity to grow and develop.

 5.  **Open and User-Generated Content**: The platform is built on the principles of open and user-generated content, allowing users to freely access, share, and adapt the resources and tools available.
-This collaborative approach fosters a sense of collective ownership and responsibility for the platform, as well as encouraging innovation and creativity.
+This collaborative approach fosters a sense of collective ownership and responsibility for the platform as a commons, while encouraging innovation and creativity.

-In the context of the [[Lionsberg System]] and [[New Vision and Plan]], the Lionsberg Platform serves as an essential tool for empowering individuals, communities, and organizations to take action, collaborate, and drive the transformation needed to achieve the New Vision and Plan.
-By providing a centralized hub for knowledge, resources, and collaboration, the platform can help fuel the momentum and collective will needed to co-create a better world for all.
+In the context of the [[Lionsberg System]], the [[New Vision and Plan]], and [[The Great Game of Lionsberg]], the **Lionsberg Platform** serves as an essential tool for empowering individuals, communities, and organizations to take action, collaborate, and drive the transformation needed to achieve the **New Vision and Plan**.
+By providing a centralized hub for knowledge, resources, and collaboration, the platform can help fuel the decentralized momentum and collective will needed to co-create a better world for All.

+See [[Join The Platform]] for next steps.